gvwilson/thirdbit/src/fiction/makers-return/index.md

 A tentacle came out of the hole in the floor.
 "Found you," hissed a familiar, frightening voice.

-Violet closed her eyes and *pushed*.
+Violet closed her eyes and ordered herself to wake up *now*.
 When she opened them she was back in the lab.
 "You did it!"
 Sindy said,
 immediately followed by, "Ew!"